ractivejs/ractivejs.github.io/legacy/0.6/Mustaches.md

 <a name="restricted-refs"></a>
 ### Restricted references

 Normally, references are resolved according to a specific algorithm, which involves *moving up the context stack* until a property matching the reference is found.
-In the vast majority of cases this is exactly what you want, but occasionally (for example when dealing with {{{createLink 'partials' 'recursive partials' 'recursive-partials'}}}) it is useful to be able to specify more specific directives about the context of a property being referenced.
+In the vast majority of cases this is exactly what you want, but occasionally (for example when dealing with [recursive partials](partials.md#recursive-partials)) it is useful to be able to specify more specific directives about the context of a property being referenced.

-See {{{createLink 'References' 'References' 'restricted-references'}}} for all available reference restrictions.
+See [References](References.md#restricted-references) for all available reference restrictions.

 <a name="expressions"></a>
 ### Expressions

-Expressions are a big topic, so they have a {{{createLink 'Expressions' 'page of their own'}}}.
+Expressions are a big topic, so they have a [page of their own](Expressions.md).
 But this section is about explaining the difference between vanilla Mustache and Ractive Mustache, so they deserve a mention here.

 Expressions look like any normal mustache.
 For example this expression converts `num` to a percentage: